Links

 To add JSON path:

-• If you entered the valid expression, you'd see the starting part of the response under the Response Preview column.
+4. If you entered the valid expression, you'll see the starting part of the response under the Response Preview column.
 To see the complete response, click on the Preview icon.

-• If the returned response is a list of items, by default, Is List would be checked; however, if you want to convert the response into the list explicitly, checkmark it.
+5. If the returned response is a list of items, by default, Is List will be checked; however, if you want to convert the response into the list explicitly, checkmark it.

-• To add the recommended JSON path, checkmark the Selected, open the Selected tab and give it a name.
+1. To add the recommended JSON path, checkmark the Selected, open the Selected tab, and give it a name.

 Using JSON Path